 Choose low-maintenance plants and automated irrigation

-“New Yorkers like it low maintenance.
-They want to step into a three-season oasis, with automated irrigation in the morning, flowering shrubs basking all day, and accent lights illuminating trees and fences at night,” said Jonathan.
-If you find yourself unlucky in plant-love, Justin has some advice: “coleus is a fun choice that thrives in sun or shade and has delightful, dramatically colored foliage you can enjoy from spring to frost.”
+According to Sweeten contractors, New Yorkers prefer outdoor spaces that are low maintenance.
+A landscape plan with a three-season oasis, automated irrigation in the morning, flowering shrubs during the day, and accent lights illuminating trees and fences at night would be ideal.
+If you find yourself unlucky in plant-love, Justin has some advice: “Coleus is a fun choice that thrives in sun or shade and has delightful, dramatically colored foliage you can enjoy from spring to frost.”

-Plan your outdoor space in the off-season
+Plan your outdoor remodel in the off-season

 With an outdoor space, there’s a lot more to consider, like drainage.
-“Your general contractor should have an in-depth understanding of how bulk water will be managed and how your plans will impact the neighbors.
-If you’re working on a roof, make sure you have access points for clearing roof drains,” said Jonathan.
+Your general contractor should have an in-depth understanding of how bulk water will be managed and how your plans will impact the neighbors.
+If you’re working on a roof, make sure you have access points for clearing roof drains.

 Your team will also have to haul all of the materials to your outdoor space.
-Sean, a Sweeten general contractor, tells us, “Hauling roof deck lumber, soil, sod and plant matter up through service elevators can be costly and time-consuming.”
-What’s the alternative?
-He suggests exploring booming materials to the roof by crane.
-“Your contractor has partnerships with local greenhouses and lumber yards and can make arrangements to move materials from the street to your garden more quickly and efficiently and cost-effectively than schlepping them through the service entrance and up the elevators.”
+Hauling roof deck lumber, soil, sod, and plant matter up through service elevators can be costly and time-consuming.
+An alternative is booming materials to the roof by crane.
+Contractors usually have partnerships with local greenhouses and lumber yards.
+They can move materials from the street to a garden more efficiently and cost-effectively than using a service elevator.

-Finally, make sure you have the necessary approvals, or that your team can handle getting them when needed.
-“Most exterior improvements will require an alteration agreement and approval from the building’s architect, and many will require filing with the city,” Sean said.
-“If you live in a landmarked building, special regulations will apply.
+Finally, make sure you have the necessary approvals.
+Most exterior improvements will require an alteration agreement and approval from the building’s architect, and many will require filing with the city.
+If you live in a landmarked building, special regulations will apply.

 Sweeten handpicks the best general contractors to match each project’s location, budget, and scope, helping until project completion.
 Follow the blog for renovation ideas and inspiration and when you’re ready to renovate, start your renovation on Sweeten.